Neural Stochastic PDEs: Resolution-Invariant Learning of Continuous Spatiotemporal Dynamics: Introduction

 \section{Introduction}

-Interest in combining differential equations and deep learning has recently given rise to a large variety of neural differential equation architectures such as neural ordinary \citep{chen2018neural}, stochastic \citep{li2020scalable}, controlled \citep{kidger2020neural} and rough \citep{morrill2021neural} differential equations (Neural ODEs, SDEs, CDEs, RDEs).
-These models can be seen as continuous analogues of some classical neural network architectures (ResNets, RNNs etc.) and are emerging as leading machine learning tools for modelling various kinds of temporal dynamics with finite dimensional state space.

-Many dynamical systems though, evolve in an infinite dimensional state space of functions and can best be described using the language of partial differential equations (PDEs).
-Neural Operators \citep{kovachki2021neural, li2020multipole, li2020neural, li2020fourier} are generalizations of neural networks offering an elegant way to learn mappings between spaces of functions, which makes them an attractive option for modelling PDE-dynamics.
-However, deterministic PDEs fail to incorporate randomness into the system they describe.
-In many cases the presence of noise leads to new phenomena, both at the mathematical and the physical level, generally describing more complex and realistic dynamics than the ones arising from deterministic PDEs.

-\emph{Stochastic partial differential equations} (SPDEs) are the mathematical tool of choice to model many physical, biological and economic systems subject to the influence of randomness, be it intrinsic (e.g. quantifying uncertainty) or extrinsic (e.g. modelling environmental random perturbations).
-Examples include the \emph{Kardar–Parisi–Zhang (KPZ) equations} for random interface growth modelling for instance the propagation of a forest fire from a burnt region to an unburnt region \citep{hairer2013solving}, the \emph{$\Phi^4$-models} describing phase transitions of ferromagnets and superconductors near critical temperatures \citep{kleinert2001critical}, or the \emph{stochastic Navier-Stokes equations} modelling the dynamics of a turbulent fluid flow under the presence of local random fluctuations \citep{mikulevicius2004stochastic}.
-For an introduction to SPDEs see \citep{hairer2009introduction}; a comprehensive textbook is \citep{ holden1996stochastic}.
+\emph{Stochastic partial differential equations} (SPDEs) are the mathematical formalism used to model many physical, biological and economic systems subject to the influence of randomness, be it intrinsic (e.g. quantifying uncertainty) or extrinsic (e.g. modelling environmental random perturbations).
+Notable examples of SPDEs include the \emph{Kardar–Parisi–Zhang (KPZ) equation} for modelling random interface growth such as the propagation of a forest fire from a burnt region to an unburnt region \citep{hairer2013solving}, the \emph{Ginzburg-Landau equation} describing phase transitions of ferromagnets and superconductors near critical temperature \citep{temam2012infinite}, or the \emph{stochastic Navier-Stokes equations} modelling the dynamics of a turbulent fluid flow under the presence of local random fluctuations \citep{mikulevicius2004stochastic}.
+For an introduction to the theory of SPDEs see \citet{hairer2009introduction}; a comprehensive textbook is \citet{ holden1996stochastic}.

-Whilst Neural Operators can certainly be used to learn operators mapping the initial condition $u_0$ or a known forcing term $\xi$ to the solution $u$ of a PDE, they are not designed to handle SPDEs where solutions depend simultaneously on an initial condition $u_0$ representing prior knowledge of the system and on a stochastic forcing $\xi$.
-Using the notion of mild solution to an SPDE and some basic semigroup theory, we resolve this issue and introduce the \emph{neural stochastic partial differential equation} (Neural SPDE) model.
-A Neural SPDE is a flexible model that can be used \begin{enumerate} \item in a supervised learning setting to model the operator $(u_0,\xi) \mapsto u$ (assuming the forcing term $\xi$ is observed); \item as a generator in a conditional generative modelling setting to produce randomly sampled solutions matching the distributional behaviour of some observed solutions of an underlying unknown SPDE, conditioned on $u_0$. \end{enumerate}